 If you like the peace of mind in booking an organised shore excursion, but don’t fancy paying the cruise lines prices, then there is a third option you could look at.

 There are many private excursion companies that organise trips around cruise ship timetables that are worth investigating.
 You can book a trip with them before you go and they’ll be waiting for you in your chosen port as you disembark, whip you off to your chosen destination and still have you back in plenty of time before the ship leaves!

 Quite often these companies will offer the exact same excursion as the cruise line but for a fraction of the cost!
 You can see one such company here but there are plenty more online that you could look at.

-Top Tip: If you still don’t like the idea of an organised tour but don’t fancy just wandering around aimlessly on your own then you might want to look at a taxi.
+Top Tip: If you’re really set on doing your own thing but don’t fancy just wandering around aimlessly on your own then you might want to look at a taxi.

 At the entrance to each port there’ll always be plenty of taxi drivers.
-If you have a haggle with them (and we do advise you haggle) you can normally hire them as a guide for the day to show you around and the best bit is they’ll know all the best spots that only a local would.
+If you have a haggle with them (and we do advise you haggle) you can normally hire them as a guide for the day.
 Just make sure you use a licensed taxi!

 Have you been on a cruise before?
 Do you always book your excursions through the cruise line or do you prefer to arrange things yourself?
 Let other cruisers know all your top tips in the comments below…

 // END - About the Author ?>